Exodus 3:1-15 (NRSV)

 After the trouble, challenge, and difficulties overwhelmed him, Moses retreated from the promise of his early life in order to herd sheep in Midian.
 The call of Moses is a reminder that life can give us many reasons to retreat.
 Life can knock you down and give you plenty of wounds.
 A certain amount of wound-licking is appropriate.
 The hospital is there for a reason.
 Yet, you do not want to spend the rest of your life focusing on those wounds.
 You need to get healthy and live your life.

-The burning bush is the big difference between Moses and Mann.
+The burning bush is the significant difference between Moses and Mann.
 Moses and Mann already had two acts in their lives — the first a period of success and rising, the second a period of obscurity and hiding.
 However, at the bush, God calls Moses to a third act, a period of engagement, working, and vocation.
 In the novel, Mann never reconsiders his withdrawal decision.
 He has buried his life, so Act II is the finale.

 The Lord has not given up on Moses.
 He has a third act in the story that would be his life.
 What can we learn from the story of Moses about our calling as a people?[11]